MHaringa/insurancerating/docs/reference/outlier_histogram.md

 # Portfolio histogram with tail bins

-Visualize the distribution of a numeric portfolio variable while keeping extreme tails readable.
+Visualise the distribution of a numeric portfolio variable while keeping extreme tails readable.

 Insurance portfolios often contain skewed variables such as claim